 With new market opportunities that are induced by tech trends, start-ups are increasingly delivering valuable contributions.

-Global management consultancy firm Oliver Wyman identified over 1,200 start-ups in real estate and construction since 2010, and these start-ups have also received over US$19.4 billion in funding.
+Global management consultancy firm Oliver Wyman has identified over 1,200 start-ups in real estate and construction working since 2010 which have received over US$19.4 billion in funding.